The exhibition was shown at Nationalmuseum, Stockholm.

-This autumn, Nationalmuseum features an exhibition on one of the most dramatic moments in history – the fall of the Berlin Wall in 1989.
-The exhibition takes a broad look at what happened within the visual culture during the upheavals of 1989.
-Global outlooks, Swedish perspectives and high politics meet mundane everyday life in an array of documentary photography, portraits, posters, videos and designs.
+In the autumn of 2019 Nationalmuseum featured an exhibition on one of the most dramatic moments in history – the fall of the Berlin Wall in 1989.
+The exhibition took a broad look at what happened within the visual culture during the upheavals of 1989.
+Global outlooks, Swedish perspectives and high politics met mundane everyday life in an array of documentary photography, portraits, posters, videos and designs.
 A kaleidoscopic blend of popular and high culture.

 The Berlin Wall fell on 9 November 1989.
 The Cold War came to an end and the struggle between liberal capitalism and communism seemed to be over.
 Eastern Europe was not, however, the only place on earth shaken by political drama.
 The South African apartheid regime collapsed and on the Tiananmen Square in China, student demonstrations ended with a massacre.